su - zextras

 carbonio> backup doSmartScan start

-The Carbonio Shell is useful if you need to execute multiple commands to carry out some advanced task and to keep the history: they will be available for future reference and to check the operations done so far.
+• To keep the history: commands will be available for future reference and to check the operations done so far

-Composition of a command#
+Syntax of a Command#

 Module#

 The Carbonio CLI supports all Carbonio modules: auth, admin, and more, including provisioning (i.e., carbonio prov).
-These are called also subcommands.

 Parameters#